longturn/freeciv21/docs/Playing/LT-Guide/late-game.rst

 City and Terrain Management
 ===========================

-If your form of government is not Diplomacy or Federation and you do not have the mass majority of your cities celebrating, then you are behind.
+If your form of government is not Diplomacy or :government:`Federation` and you do not have the mass majority of your cities celebrating, then you are behind.
 By the time you have learned all of the Level 6 technologies you should have many cities already celebrating.
 The Gold and Luxury output will greatly boost your gold per turn (:term:`GPT`) and bulbs per turn (:term:`BPT`) capacities.
 You can rush-buy buildings at this stage if you planned things right.
 Gold ends up being your production “super power” at this stage of the game.

 Keep those :unit:`Workers` going.
 Get a :improvement:`Sewer System` in your cities so they can grow bigger